Yavanajataka: Genesis

-The dates employed in the Yavanajataka are based on the Saka era (see Chapter 79/14 "When 66 years of the Sakas have elapsed..."), meaning that the translation of the text into Sanskrit was made by Yavanasvera in 149 CE (year 71 of the Saka era, which starts in 78 CE).
+The dates employed in the Yavanajataka are based on the Saka era (see Chapter 79/14 "When 66 years of the Sakas have elapsed..."), meaning that the translation of the text into Sanskrit was made by Yavanesvara in 149 CE (year 71 of the Saka era, which starts in 78 CE).
 Accordingly, the versification by Sphujidhvaja was made in 269 CE.

 The Yavanajataka contains instructions on calculating astrological charts (horoscopes) from the time and place of one's birth.
 Astrology flourished in the Hellenistic world (particularly Alexandria) and the Yavanajataka reflects astrological techniques developed in the Greek-speaking world.
 Astronomical mathematical methods, such as the calculate of the 'horoskopos' (zodiac sign on the eastern horizon) was used in the service of astrology.

 References to Greek astrology

 There are various direct references to Greek astrological knowledge in the text, and the nomenclature is clearly taken from the Greek language: